eQosys/QINP/README.md

 ## Getting Started

-Instructions on how to build QINP can be found [here](./docs/home.md#getting-started)
+Instructions on how to build QINP can be found [here](./docs/home.md#getting-started).

+A good starting point to get to know the QINP language are the [examples](./examples/) and the [tests](./tests/).

 ## Documentation

-The beginning of the documentation can be found [here](./docs/home.md).
+An overview of the documentation can be found [here](./docs/home.md).

-All other documentation related files are in the [./docs/](./docs/) directory.
+All documentation related files are located in the [./docs/](./docs/) directory.